-A risk assessment includes creating an asset inventory, scanning that inventory for security gaps, and creating a comprehensive report that can be used for developing a plan of action for prioritizing the next steps for closing the security gaps discovered during the scan.
+A risk assessment includes creating an asset inventory, scanning that inventory for security gaps, examining existing policies, and creating a comprehensive report that can be used for developing a plan of action for prioritizing the next steps for closing the security gaps discovered during the scan.

 The first step of a risk assessment is to run a scan on the network to see what devices are plugged into it.
 In many instances, we find that there are devices plugged into the network that were previously unknown.

-The next step is to scan the network for software vulnerabilities that have been published by vendors.
+The next step is to scan the network for software vulnerabilities that vendors have published.
 Once a flaw is found it is cataloged and the scan continues.

 For an organization that has 10 to 25 servers and workstations, switches, routers, etc. A scan can find between 5,000 – 7,000 vulnerabilities on the network.